hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 # Design Considerations for XoT

+The following principles were considered in the design for XoT:

 * Confidentiality.
 Clearly using an encrypted transport for zone transfers will defeat zone content leakage that can occur via passive surveillance.